mlaux1/rl-blox/README.md

 <img src="doc/source/_static/blox.svg" width="100%"/>

 > [!CAUTION]
 > This library is still experimental and under development.
-Using it will not
+Using it may lead
-> result in a good user experience.
-It is not well-documented, it is buggy,
+> to experiencing bugs or changing interfaces.
+If you encounter any bugs or
-> its interface is not clearly defined, its most interesting features are in
+> other issues, please let us know via the
-> feature branches.
-We recommend not to use it now.
-If you are an RL developer
+> [issue tracker](https://github.com/mlaux1/rl-blox/issues).
+If you are an
-> and want to collaborate, feel free to contact us.
+> RL developer and want to collaborate, feel free to contact us.

 ## Design Principles